maxshuty/simply-lazy/README.md

 Lazy loading doesn't have to be complicated.
 It's as simple as these 3 steps:

+1. Add the script:

 ```
 <script type="text/javascript" src="./simplyLazy.min.js"></script>
 ```

-Then setting your images up with a `data-src` attribute:
+2. Setting your images up with a `data-src` attribute:

 ```
 <img data-src="/path/to/img.jpg" />
 ```

-Then initializing the lazy loader:
+3. Initialize the lazy loader:

 ```
 SimplyLazy(optionalOptions).lazy(selector)